Patient Responsibility

 Outlook: Strong — your plan must pay 100% after the max

 This is one of the most clear-cut situations in Medicare.
-Federal rules require every Medicare Advantage plan to stop charging you cost-sharing once you reach your annual out-of-pocket maximum.
+Federal regulations at 42 CFR § 422.100(f) require every Medicare Advantage plan to stop charging you cost-sharing for in-network Part A and Part B services once you reach your annual out-of-pocket maximum.
 If you can show that your total out-of-pocket spending has crossed that threshold and the service in question is covered, you are owed a refund.
 Plans know this rule well, and most will correct the error quickly once you bring it to their attention.

 What To Do Next